Nima-Khodabandelou/Notes/notes.md

       Statically typed language -> inherently secure
       For Desktop, Mobile, and Web
       Java compiler output is Bytecode (JVM specific set of instructions) rather than exe file -> secure and portable (Platform-independent)
       JVM:
-         executes Bytecodes
+		Executes Bytecodes.
-         is part of JRE.
+		Is part of JRE.
-	 is implemented for various platforms.
+		Is implemented for various platforms.
-	 can create a restricted execution environment (sandbox) preventing unrestricted access to the machine.
+		Can create a restricted execution environment (sandbox) preventing unrestricted access to the machine.
       High-level
       Multi-threaded
       Memory Efficient and Multi-Threaded -> Robust